isthari/spring-cloud-config-cassandra/README.md

 curl localhost:8080/app1/devel
 ```

-TIP: Use of the the following command to get a more humand friendly output
+TIP: Use one of the the following command to get a more humand friendly output

 ```
 curl localhost:8080/app1/devel | python -m json.tool